lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 >
 > Changes:
 >   - Release unmerged changes from community add-on:
->     - Make Proxy and Funnel port configurable
+>     - Make Tailscale Proxy and Funnel port configurable
 >     - Make auth-key configurable
 >     - Optionally copy Tailscale Proxy's certificate files to /ssl folder
+>     - Really disable Tailscale Proxy and Funnel when they are disabled
 >     - Always protect the _local_ subnets (not the configurable _advertised_ subnets) from collision
 >     - Test Home Assistant's HTTP reverse proxy configuration on add-on start